 Landlord coverage for full time investment properties rented on a standard lease.
 This is stand-alone comprehensive cover covering the tenant’s use of the property and damage by storms, bushfires, flood etc.

-‘Short-stay Rental Apartment and House’ policies are for owners who rent for up to 6 or 12 months.
+Short-term rental policies are useful for owners who rent up to 6 or 12 months.
 It is comprehensive coverage either as a stand-alone policy or in addition to your existing policy.

 Insurance is designed to help reduce your risk.
 We ask our owners to contact your insurance company to advise them that they plan on having guests or tenants in the property.
 As best practice, we suggest that you take out speciality short-term rental insurance as some home and contents policies do not cover long term leasing or short term rentals to guests.
 This is because short term renting or leasing is considered a commercial income stream and it not covered under personal, residential homeowner’s insurance.